khester35/Engineering_4_Notebook/README.md

 #### Objective

-In this assignment, we wrote a program that rolls a random number bewtween 1 and 6.
+In this assignment, I wrote a program that rolls a random number bewtween 1 and 6.
 The program runs again if the user presses Enter and quits if the user presses "x" and Enter.

 #### Methodology/Lesson
 This assignment is a pretty basic one; therefore, it was easy to find online.
 The [code](https://www.pythonforbeginners.com/code-snippets-source-code/game-rolling-the-dice) I found worked pretty seamlessly; the dice would roll and in order to get it to roll again, you had to type "Y".